-The proposed PforR will support the building of the foundations of a modern social protection system and the extension of its coverage and will directly support Axes 1, 2, 3 and 4 of the National Social Nets Program (PNPSNC 2023-2032).
+The proposed PforR will support the building of the foundations of a modern social protection system and the extension of its coverage and will directly support Axes 1, 2 and 4 of the National Social Nets Program (PNFS 2023-2032).

-Once basic delivery systems are in place and social protection institutions have completed the transition to new systems, the government will initiate the scaling up of a flagship safety net program.
+Once basic delivery systems are in place and social protection institutions have completed the transition to these systems, the government will initiate the scaling up of a flagship safety net program.

-The proposed PforR operation will implement the following activities: Results Area 1: (i) regular cash transfers for chronically extremely poor households, (ii) shock responsive transfers for transient poverty and vulnerability to conflict and climate shocks (among others), (iii) financial inclusion and accompanying measures to build resilience, Results Area 2: (i) adoption of an interoperability and coordination framework, and development of a government data exchange platform to deliver social programs; (ii) rollout of the social registry (RSPM); (iii) construction of a Beneficiary Operations Management System (BOMS) for the flagship program; and (iv) implementation of a payment platform mapping unique identifiers, (v) building capacity for portfolio planning and multi-year public expenditure frameworks for social protection; and (vi) adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy
+The proposed PforR operation will implement the following activities: Results Area 1: (i) regular cash transfers for chronic poverty, (ii) shock responsive transfers for transient poverty and vulnerability to conflict and climate shocks (among others), (iii) productive inclusion and resilience measures, Results Area 2: (i) adoption of an interoperability and coordination framework, and development of a government data exchange platform package to deliver social programs; (ii) rollout of the social registry (RSPM); (iii) construction of a Beneficiary Operations Management System (BOMS) for the flagship program; and (iv) implementation of a payment platform mapping unique identifiers, Results Area 3: (i) build capacity for portfolio planning and multi-year public expenditure frameworks; and (ii) adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy responsible for the overall implementation of the PforR.
+ANID is currently the implementing agency for the WURI Togo project and is responsible for the delivery of the Togo e-ID, the RSPM and a payment mapper.
+ANID has been designated by the Office of the President to coordinate the social protection and delivery systems.
+A Data Protection Authority (DPA) has been established under WURI and will play a key role in the use of personal data during data exchanges and the construction of the interoperable social information system under this PforR.
+The Ministry of Economy and Finance will ensure that resources are made available to the various agencies.